Marble Creek Campground

 Directions

-From Sedro-Woolley, take WA-20 East for 40 miles to Marblemount.
-Cross the Skagit River bridge and continue onto the gravel Cascade River Road for 8.6 miles to the campground.
+From Sedro-Woolley, take WA-20 East for approximately 40 miles.
+At the town of Marblemount, cross the bridge over the Skagit River and continue approximately 8.6 miles on graveled Cascade River Road to the campground.

 Nearby Campgrounds